wxWidgets/Phoenix/README.rst

 files in the wxWidgets interface headers folder.
-For example, if there is a interface/wx/FOO.h and we are processing the XML produced for that file then the ETG script for the classes and other items will be named etg/FOO.py and it will produce sip/gen/FOO.sip, unit tests will be in unittests/test_FOO.py, and and so on.
+For example, if there is a interface/wx/FOO.h and we are processing the XML produced for that file then the ETG script for the classes and other items will be named etg/FOO.py and it will produce sip/gen/FOO.sip, unit tests will be in unittests/test_FOO.py, and so on.

 In most cases more than one ETG/SIP file will be used to create a single